-I,understood the syllabus for this course (PRINT name), acknowledge that I have read and e, CSE 113 Introduction to Computer Programming I. I also acknowledge that I understand t the definition of academic integrity as outlined in the syllabus, and that I the course if I am found to have breached academic integrity. will illillillianly receive a grade of 1° ill the course if I am found to have breached academic integrity.
+I, understood the syllabus for this course, C (PRINT name), acknowledge that I have read and SE 113 Introduction to Computer Programming I. C definition of academic integrity as outlined in the syllabus, and that I course if I am found to have breached academic integrity.
 Signature: Date: